 - While making the sauce, put the pasta on to cook so they will be done at the same time.

-- Add all but 3 Tbsp. of the broth to the drippings in the skillet and bring to a boil.
+- Add all but 3 tablespoon of the broth to the drippings in the skillet and bring to a boil.

 - Stir, loosening drippings from the bottom of the pan.
 Add whipping cream and pimientos.